 Unless you’re a pro and your bike gets loved on every single day by a pro mechanic, before and after you ride it, this is for you.
 At least once a year, and definitely post-cyclocross season, I recommend that my clients have their bikes torn down to the frame, components broken down to bare minimum, cleaned, rebuilt and if needed, replaced.

-The conditions at Nationals and Worlds were horrible.
-I had riders who had installed new bearings, cables and housing before Worlds leave the event needing to replace those “new” bearings already.
+The conditions at the 2015 Cyclocross National Championships and the 2015 Cyclocross World Championships were horrible.
+[In 2013] I had riders who had installed new bearings, cables and housing before Worlds leave the event needing to replace those “new” bearings already.
 With all the power washing, warming and freezing of liquids/greases inside the frames/components, expansion and contraction of metals and carbon against one another, the oxidization rate of metal on metal when water is present … all of these conditions create the perfect storm for disaster down the road if you don’t have them treated sooner rather than later.

 Just because something says “sealed bearing” on a spec sheet, doesn’t exactly mean that it’s, well, sealed.
 “Sealed” simply means the bearings are housed inside a retainer and not loose-packed, which is what most people assume with “old skool” hubs and bottom brackets.
 Yes, there are seals on the outside, but I don’t believe I’ve ever seen anything that says “waterproof bearings,” so think of the seals as more of a dust cover to keep dry, everyday dirt out.
 Rarely do they do well when it’s been raining, you’ve ridden through numerous creek crossings or your bike has been in the snow and you bring it inside to melt off.
 Over time, water and the elements do creep inside and with cyclocross.
 When you add power washers, you increase that wear and tear time dramatically.